 The DevOps landscape in 2026 looks remarkably different from even two years ago.
-Platform engineering has emerged as a discipline, GitOps has become the default deployment pattern for Kubernetes workloads, AI-assisted development tools have moved from novelty to necessity, and the DORA metrics (deployment frequency, lead time, change failure rate, mean time to recovery) have become board-level KPIs.
+Platform engineering has matured into a recognised discipline, GitOps has become the default deployment pattern for Kubernetes workloads, AI-assisted development has moved from novelty to default tooling, and software supply chain security — SLSA attestations, SBOMs, signed artefacts — is now a baseline expectation rather than a differentiator.
 According to the 2025 Accelerate State of DevOps Report, elite-performing teams deploy on-demand (multiple times per day), with less than one hour lead time, sub-5% change failure rate, and less than one hour mean time to recovery.
+76% of DevOps teams have integrated AI into their CI/CD by 2025 — though the same DORA report finds that the throughput and stability impact is more nuanced than the productivity gains suggest.

-This article distils the CI/CD best practices we implement for our clients into actionable guidance for organisations looking to achieve elite DevOps performance in 2026.
+This article distils the CI/CD best practices we implement for our clients into actionable guidance for organisations looking to achieve elite DevOps performance in 2026 — including the new sections on AI-assisted development and software supply chain security that mid-2026 has made unavoidable.

 1. Pipeline Architecture: The Modern CI/CD Stack